The Borel Ramsey properties for countable Borel equivalence relations: Proof of the Main Theorem

 \item $X_{j+1}\subseteq X_j\setminus Y_j$ is a Borel $E$-monochromatic, infinite complete section for $c_j$; \item if $j'<j$, $y'\in Y_{j'}$, $y\in Y_{j}$ and $y'Ey$, then $y'\prec y$. \end{enumerate} Let $Y_{\infty}=\bigcup_{j\in\mathbb{N}}Y_j$.
 For each fixed $y\in Y_{\infty}$, consider $Y_y=\{z\in Y_\infty\,:\, y\prec z\}$.
 If we define $c_y:[Y_y]^{n-1}\to \{1,\dots, k\}$ by

 then $c_y$ is constant on $[Y_y]^{n-1}$.
 Let $c''(y)$ be this constant.
 Then $c''$ is a Borel $E$-coloring of dimension $1$ over $Y_\infty$ by $k$ many colors.
-By the inductive hypothesis for $n=1$, we obtain a Borel $E$-monochromatic, infinite complete section $Z\subseteq Y_{\infty}$ for $c''$.
+By Lemma~\ref{lem:n=1}, we obtain a Borel $E$-monochromatic, infinite complete section $Z\subseteq Y_{\infty}$ for $c''$.
 One can readily check that $Z$ is in fact a Borel $E$-monochromatic, infinite complete section for $c$. \end{proof}

-As a corollary of the above proof, we obtain a half of our main theorem.
+The next lemma shows that (iv) implies (ii) and (iii) implies (i).
+Thus for aperiodic, countable Borel equivalence relations, the strong and the weak Borel Ramsey properties are equivalent.